 - The parent-child hierarchy dissolves when children become adults.

 When children become adults, the relationship between parents and children changes.
 In healthy families, the parents no longer exercise control or expect their adult children to obey them.
 Of course, parents still have the right to set household rules concerning appropriate behavior in their house, but they no longer have the right or responsibility to tell their adult children what to do.
-It is now the stewardship of the adult children to make decisions concerning their own families.
+It is now the stewardship of the adult children to make decisions concerning their own families.- The marital relationship should be a partnership.

 - What is the power relationship in your marriage?